Alan Davies

-Early life
+Early life and education

-Davies was born in Loughton, Essex, and spent his childhood years in Chingford.
-When Davies was six his mother died from leukaemia and he was raised by his father.
+Davies was born on 6 March 1966 in Loughton, Essex, and spent his childhood years in Chingford.
+When Davies was six, his mother died from leukaemia and he was raised by his father.
 He was sexually abused by his father from age 8 to 13, as described in his book Just Ignore Him.
 Davies also wrote that his brother and sister were turned against him, which began his strong desire to please others.
 This led him to shoplift for schoolmates and play the joker at home.

-Davies attended Staples Road School in Loughton and was privately educated at the private Bancroft's School in Woodford Green, where he gained eight O-Levels.
+Davies attended Staples Road School in Loughton and was privately educated at Bancroft's School in Woodford Green, where he gained eight O-Levels.
 He then moved on to Loughton College of Further Education where he gained four more O-Levels and two A-Levels (Communications & Theatre Studies).
-He graduated in Drama & Theatre Studies from the University of Kent in 1988, and was awarded an honorary doctorate by the university in 2003.
+He graduated in Drama & Theatre Studies from the University of Kent at Canterbury in 1988, and was awarded an honorary doctorate by the university in 2003.